+We consider that the adoption of innovative approaches is key to delivering long-term resilience and great customer service at an affordable price.
 And the sector will need to step up to make sure it can continue to deliver reliable, resilient and safe water that is affordable for all.

 We also want to see companies work more effectively together, and with their supply chain, to better tackle these challenges.

 Our overall approach to innovation includes the following.

 - Future of the Ofwat innovation fund: tell us what you think

 - Working with the sector to support innovation

 - Evaluating innovation in the water sector – and the impact of our innovation fund

 Our £200 million innovation competition fund to encourage innovation to transform water and wastewater services.

 Visit https://waterinnovation.challenges.org/ to get details on the latest competitions, previous winners and how to enter current and future competitions.

 For general background to the fund or data related to winning projects, visit our water innovation competitions page.